lwise/meowbot/README.md

 - Meowbot will respond when you meow :3
 - [DnD Alignment Game](https://github.com/lwise/meowbot/wiki/Meowbot---DnD-Alignment-Game)
 - Use `m!pic` command to get a random cat picture!
+- Meowbot can function as a music player

 ### Quick Getting Started Guide